-• To the maximum extent possible, students and Adult Program participants should wash hands for at least 20 seconds at regular intervals.

-- Each student or participant's belongings will be kept separated from each other and in labeled containers, cubbies, or areas. - Families must send in extra season-appropriate clothing in the event clothing is soiled while in the program. - The use of shared items such as toys, computers, etc. will be limited. - The same staff shall be assigned and remain with the same individuals each day. - Should staff need to crossover to assist with another group for safety and supervision reasons due to a sudden staff illness, staff leave emergency, or similar event, this will be documented and maintained for contact tracing purposes. - Group location within the building will be established and designated. - As of March 2022, participants may now intermingle with other participants and staff in their program.
+- To the maximum extent possible, students and Adult Program participants should wash hands for at least 20 seconds at regular intervals. - Each student or participant's belongings will be kept separated from each other and in labeled containers, cubbies, or areas. - Families must send in extra season-appropriate clothing in the event clothing is soiled while in the program. - The use of shared items such as toys, computers, etc. will be limited. - Group location within the building will be established and designated. - As of March 2022, participants may now intermingle with other participants and staff in their program.
 Cohorts are no longer required, and room size is no longer monitored. - A record shall be maintained in the event it is needed for contact tracing regarding which individuals were in a group and the staff who worked with them.